- Create date and time values.

 fromUnixTimestamp

 Converts a Unix timestamp to a date and time.
+Syntax:- FROM_UNIXTIME()

-, optional): Timezone for the returned value.
+unix_timestamp(Integer): Unix timestamp.format(String, optional): Format string for the returned value.timezone(String, optional): Timezone for the returned value.

 - When called with a single argument, returns a

-value. - When called with two or three arguments, returns a
+DateTimevalue. - When called with two or three arguments, returns a

-formatted according to the specifiedformat
+Stringformatted according to the specifiedformat.

 - The first column converts the Unix timestamp to a DateTime.